Shayankazi/Barclay-Requirement-generater-/system_srs.md

 # Software Requirements Specification
-For System Performance & Scalability
+For a notification system using email,
 Version 1.0

 April 01, 2025

 ## 1. Purpose

-The primary goal of this system is to provide a comprehensive platform for healthcare management, streamlining administrative tasks and enhancing patient care.
-This system aims to improve operational efficiency, reduce costs, and provide a secure and accessible environment for patients and providers.
-The business value lies in improved patient outcomes, increased revenue through efficient billing, and enhanced compliance with industry regulations.
+The primary goal of the Email Notification System (ENS) is to provide automated, timely, and relevant notifications to patients and staff regarding appointments, prescriptions, and other critical healthcare-related events.
+The ENS aims to improve patient engagement, reduce no-show rates, enhance communication efficiency, and streamline administrative processes.
+The business value lies in improved patient outcomes, reduced operational costs, and enhanced overall patient satisfaction.

 ## 2. Scope

-*   **Included Features:** User registration and management, appointment scheduling, e-prescribing integration, secure payment processing, notification system, reporting and analytics, provider management, patient data management, and a secure patient portal.
-*   **System Boundaries:** The system encompasses all functionalities related to patient and provider management, scheduling, billing, and reporting.
-It includes integrations with external e-prescribing and payment gateway systems.
-*   **Excluded Features:** Complex medical imaging analysis, advanced AI-driven diagnostics, and direct integration with laboratory equipment are explicitly excluded from the initial scope.
+*   **Included Features:** The ENS will handle appointment reminders, prescription refill reminders, online consultation notifications, account updates, and administrative alerts.
+It will integrate with the existing Hospital Information System (HIS), Electronic Medical Record (EMR), and Practice Management System (PMS) to retrieve relevant data.
+*   **System Boundaries:** The ENS is limited to sending email notifications.
+SMS and in-app notifications are explicitly excluded.
+The system will not handle email marketing campaigns or unsolicited communications.
+*   **Excluded Features:** SMS notifications, in-app notifications, email marketing, direct integration with external calendar applications (e.g., Google Calendar, Outlook Calendar).

 ## 3. Stakeholders

-*   **Patients:** Access and manage their health information, schedule appointments, and communicate with providers.
-(Responsibility: Provide accurate information and adhere to system policies.)
-*   **Providers (Doctors, Nurses):** Manage patient records, schedule appointments, prescribe medications, and generate reports.
-(Responsibility: Maintain accurate patient records and adhere to ethical guidelines.)
-*   **Administrators:** Manage user accounts, configure system settings, generate reports, and ensure system security.
-(Responsibility: Maintain system integrity and enforce security policies.)
-*   **Billing Department:** Process payments, generate invoices, and manage financial records.
-(Responsibility: Ensure accurate billing and compliance with financial regulations.)
+*   **Patients:** Receive appointment reminders, prescription refill reminders, and consultation notifications.
+Responsible for maintaining accurate contact information.
+*   **Doctors:** Receive notifications regarding appointment bookings, cancellations, and consultation requests.
+Responsible for managing their schedules and prescription information.
+*   **Nurses:** Receive notifications related to patient care coordination and administrative tasks.
+Responsible for patient follow-up and communication.
+*   **Administrators:** Oversee the ENS configuration, monitor performance, and manage user accounts.
+Responsible for ensuring system compliance and security.
-*   **IT Department:** Maintain system infrastructure, ensure data security, and provide technical support.
-(Responsibility: Ensure system availability and data integrity.)
+*   **IT Staff:** Responsible for maintaining the ENS infrastructure, troubleshooting issues, and implementing updates.
+Responsible for system security and data integrity.

 ## 4. Features

-*   **User Management:** Secure registration, profile management, and role-based access control.
-*   **Appointment Scheduling:** Calendar-based scheduling with booking, rescheduling, cancellation, and automated reminders.
-*   **E-Prescribing:** Integration with e-prescribing systems for electronic prescription management.
-*   **Payment Processing:** Secure payment gateway integration for online payment processing.
-*   **Notifications:** Customizable notification system with support for email, SMS, and in-app notifications.
-*   **Reporting & Analytics:** Customizable dashboards and data visualization tools for generating reports and analytics.
-*   **Provider Management:** Provider registration, profile management, and license verification.
-*   **Patient Data Management:** Secure storage and retrieval of patient demographics, medical history, and insurance information.
-*   **Patient Portal:** Secure online portal for patients to view and update their information.
+*   **Automated Email Notifications:** Sends pre-defined email notifications based on triggers within the HIS/EMR/PMS.
+*   **Customizable Templates:** Allows administrators to customize email templates with branding and relevant information.
+*   **User Preference Management:** Enables patients to manage their notification preferences (e.g., frequency, types of notifications).
+*   **Delivery Status Tracking:** Provides administrators with reports on email delivery status (e.g., sent, delivered, bounced).
+*   **Integration with HIS/EMR/PMS:** Seamlessly integrates with existing systems to retrieve and update patient and appointment data.

-## 5. Functional Requirements Section
+## 5. Functional Requirements

-*   [FR-001]: The system shall provide capabilities for data processing, scheduling, and reporting.
-[High] (Source: Explicit)
+*   [FR-1]: The system shall send appointment reminders to patients 24 hours before their scheduled appointment.
+[High] (Source: F10)
-*   [FR-002]: The system shall provide integration capabilities with other systems.
-[Medium] (Source: Explicit)
+*   [FR-2]: The system shall send prescription refill reminders to patients 7 days before their prescription expires.
+[Medium] (Source: F10)
-*   [FR-003]: The system shall implement user registration workflows, profile management features, and granular access controls based on roles (patient, family member, etc.).
-[High] (Source: Gap - Users Management)
-*   [FR-004]: The system shall implement a calendar-based appointment system with features for booking, rescheduling, cancellation, and automated reminders.
-[High] (Source: Gap - Appointment System)
+*   [FR-3]: The system shall notify doctors of new appointment bookings.
+[High] (Source: F2)
-*   [FR-005]: The system shall integrate with e-prescribing systems and ensure compliance with relevant regulations.
-[High] (Source: Gap - Prescription Management)
+*   [FR-4]: The system shall notify doctors when a patient cancels an appointment.
+[High] (Source: F2)
-*   [FR-006]: The system shall integrate with secure payment gateways and ensure compliance with PCI DSS.
-[High] (Source: Gap - Payment Processing)
+*   [FR-5]: The system shall notify patients when a doctor schedules an online consultation.
+[High] (Source: F4)
-*   [FR-007]: The system shall implement a notification system with support for various channels (email, SMS, in-app) and customizable notification settings.
-[Medium] (Source: Gap - Notifications)
+*   [FR-6]: The system shall allow administrators to customize email templates.
+[Medium] (Source: F5)
+*   [FR-7]: The system shall allow patients to opt-out of specific email notifications.
+[Medium] (Source: F7)
-*   [FR-008]: The system shall implement reporting and analytics features with customizable dashboards and data visualization tools.
-[Medium] (Source: Gap - Reporting & Analytics)
+*   [FR-8]: The system shall track the delivery status of each email notification.
+[Medium] (Source: F5)
-*   [FR-009]: The system shall implement provider registration workflows, profile management features, and integration with relevant databases for license verification.
-[High] (Source: Gap - Doctor/Provider Management)
-*   [FR-010]: The system shall capture and manage basic patient demographics, medical history, and insurance information.
-[High] (Source: Clarification - Patient Management)
+*   [FR-9]: The system shall integrate with the HIS, EMR, and PMS to retrieve patient and appointment data.
+[High] (Source: HIS, EMR, and PACS)
-*   [FR-011]: The system shall provide a secure patient portal for viewing and updating limited information.
-[High] (Source: Clarification - Patient Management)
+*   [FR-10]: The system shall send a confirmation email to patients upon successful appointment booking.
+[High] (Source: F1)
-*   [FR-012]: The system shall manage provider schedules and availability with an integrated scheduling system and real-time availability updates.
-[High] (Source: Clarification - Doctor/Provider Management)
-*   [FR-013]: The system shall track and manage provider basic contact information and specialty.
-[Medium] (Source: Clarification - Doctor/Provider Management)

-## 6. Non-Functional Requirements Section
+## 6. Non-Functional Requirements

-*   [NFR-001]: The system shall demonstrate robust performance, with response times for common operations (e.g., login, data retrieval) not exceeding 3 seconds under normal load.
+*   [NFR-1]: The system shall send email notifications within 5 minutes of the triggering event.
 [High]
-*   [NFR-002]: The system shall be scalable to accommodate a 50% increase in users and data volume within the next 2 years without significant performance degradation.
+*   [NFR-2]: The system shall have an email delivery success rate of 99%.
 [High]
-*   [NFR-003]: The system shall maintain optimal performance under high user concurrency (up to 100 concurrent users) and data volume conditions.
+*   [NFR-3]: The system shall be available 24/7 with a 99.9% uptime.
 [High]
-*   [NFR-004]: The design shall accommodate future scalability, feature extensions, and evolving business needs through a modular and extensible architecture.
-[High]
-*   [NFR-005]: The system shall be user-friendly and accessible, adhering to WCAG 2.1 Level AA accessibility guidelines.
+*   [NFR-4]: The system shall be scalable to handle a 10% increase in patient volume over the next 3 years.
 [Medium]

-## 7. Security Requirements Section
+*   [NFR-5]: The system shall support Windows, macOS, and Linux operating systems for administrative access.
+[Medium]
+*   [NFR-6]: The system shall provide user manuals and API documentation.
+[Medium]

-*   [SR-001]: The system shall ensure data security by implementing industry-standard encryption for data at rest and in transit.
+*   [NFR-7]: The system shall integrate with existing HIS, EMR, and PACS systems.
 [High]

+## 7. Security Requirements

-*   [SR-002]: The system shall comply with industry standards such as HIPAA for patient data privacy and security.
+*   [SR-1]: The system shall encrypt patient data at rest and in transit using 256-bit AES encryption.
 [High]
-*   [SR-003]: The system shall comply with industry-specific regulations related to e-prescribing and payment processing.
+*   [SR-2]: The system shall comply with HIPAA, GDPR, and CCPA regulations.
 [High]
-*   [SR-004]: The system shall implement granular access controls based on user roles to restrict access to sensitive data.
+*   [SR-3]: The system shall implement access controls to restrict access to patient data based on user roles.
 [High]
+*   [SR-4]: The system shall maintain an audit trail of all system activities.
+[Medium]
-*   [SR-005]: The system shall undergo regular security audits and penetration testing to identify and address vulnerabilities.
+*   [SR-5]: The system shall protect against unauthorized access and data breaches.
 [High]

-## 8. Constraints Section
+## 8. Constraints

-*   **Technical Limitations:** The system must be compatible with existing infrastructure and integrate with specified third-party APIs.
+*   **Technical Limitations:** The system is limited by the capabilities of the existing HIS/EMR/PMS systems.
-*   **Business Rules:** All patient data must be handled in accordance with HIPAA regulations.
-Appointment scheduling must adhere to provider availability.
+*   **Business Rules:** Patients can only cancel or reschedule appointments online up to 24 hours before the scheduled time.
+(Source: F11)
-*   **Regulatory Requirements:** The system must comply with all applicable federal, state, and local regulations related to healthcare data privacy and security.
+*   **Regulatory Requirements:** The system must comply with all applicable healthcare regulations, including HIPAA, GDPR, and CCPA.
+(Source: HIPAA, GDPR, and CCPA)
+*   **Budgetary Constraints:** The project budget is limited to [Insert Budget Amount].
-*   **Budgetary Constraints:** The total development cost must not exceed the allocated budget.
+*   **Time Constraints:** The system must be implemented within [Insert Timeframe].

 ## 9. Priorities Section (MoSCoW)

-*   **Must Have:** User registration, appointment scheduling, patient data management, data security, HIPAA compliance, e-prescribing integration, secure payment processing.
+*   **Must Have:**
+    *   Automated appointment reminders
+    *   Secure data transmission
+    *   Integration with HIS/EMR/PMS
+    *   Compliance with HIPAA regulations
-*   **Should Have:** Notification system, reporting and analytics, provider management, patient portal.
+*   **Should Have:**
+    *   Prescription refill reminders
+    *   Customizable email templates
+    *   User preference management
-*   **Could Have:** Advanced reporting features, integration with wearable devices.
+*   **Could Have:**
+    *   Delivery status tracking
-*   **Won't Have:** Complex medical imaging analysis, AI-driven diagnostics in the initial release.
+*   **Won't Have:**
+    *   SMS notifications
+    *   In-app notifications
+    *   Direct calendar integration

 ## 10. Additional Section

-The system should be designed with future integration capabilities in mind, allowing for seamless integration with emerging healthcare technologies.
-Consideration should be given to incorporating telehealth functionalities in future releases.
-The system should also be designed to support multiple languages to accommodate a diverse patient population.
+The ENS should be designed with human-centered design principles to ensure ease of use and accessibility.
+Future considerations include integrating with telemedicine platforms and expanding notification channels to include SMS and in-app notifications.
+The system should be designed to accommodate future integrations with other hospital systems.